matter-labs/zinc/zrust-book/src/04-variables-and-types/02-types/03-custom.md

 to easily build complex data types and pass them around your code with as little verbosity as possible.

-Structure fields can be accessed via the dot operator, which is explained in details in **Chapter 5**.
+Structure fields can be accessed via the dot operator, which is explained in detail in **Chapter 5**.

 ```rust,no_run,noplaypen
 struct Person {